Bitumen Types

 The bitumen types regarding its generation source bitumen can be classified into three categories: natural, petroleum asphalts, coal tar pitches:

-1– Natural bitumen or native asphalts are a class of bitumen which have been naturally produced due to climate conditions in the course of time, and are used without the need to be processed in distillation ways; they are very varied regarding their composition and properties.
+1. Natural bitumen or native asphalts: a class of bitumen which have been naturally produced due to climate conditions in the course of time, and are used without the need to be processed in distillation ways; they are very varied regarding their composition and properties.

-2– Coal tar Pitches are hard black substances which are formed as the result of coal tar distillation.
+2. Coal tar Pitches: a hard black substances which are formed as the result of coal tar distillation.
 Their new broken surface is shiny and when they are heated they, along with a fast decrease in viscosity, melt, and their melting point depends on the production process.

-3– Petroleum Asphalts are the bitumen which is derived from petroleum.
+3. Petroleum Asphalts: the bitumen which is derived from petroleum.
 These are solid and semi-solid bitumen which is directly produced through distillation from petroleum or by additional operations such as air blowing.
 Compared with the other types, they are more commonly used and have more applications.

 Bitumen is usually acquired from petroleum distillation.
 Such kind of bitumen is called petroleum asphalt or distillery bitumen.
 Petroleum bitumen is the product of two stages of petroleum distillation in a distillation tower.
 In the first stage of distillation, light materials such as gasoline and propane are separated from the raw oil.
 This process is done in the pressure close to atmospheric pressure.
 In second stage heavy compounds such as diesel oil and kerosene are extracted.
 This process is done at a pressure close to vacuum pressure.
 Finally, a mixture of solid bits called asphaltene remains which are floated in a grease-like fluid called Malton.